pwollstadt/IDTxl/README.md

 To **get started** have a look at the [wiki](https://github.com/pwollstadt/IDTxl/wiki) and the [documentation](http://pwollstadt.github.io/IDTxl/).

 ## How to cite
-Wollstadt, Lizier, Vicente, Finn, Martinez Zarzeula, Lindner, Martinez Mediano, Novelli, Wibral, 2017.
+Wollstadt, Lizier, Vicente, Finn, Martinez Zarzuela, Lindner, Martinez Mediano, Novelli, Wibral, 2017.
 "IDTxl - The Information Dynamics Toolkit xl: a Python package for the efficient analysis of multivariate information dynamics in networks", GitHub Repository: https://github.com/pwollstadt/IDTxl.

 ## Contributors